-Curriculum for Doctor of Philosophy (PhD) Program in Social Science
+Curriculum for Doctor of Philosophy (PhD) Program in Social Science ii) Social Relations covers the specializations in sociology, psychology, anthropology, and demography.

 The Doctor of Philosophy (PhD) program is composed of two fields.
 Each field includes a number of academic specializations: